rgaiacs/swc-git-intermediate/02-alias.md

 > When possible, use the alias created previously.
 >
 > 1. Create a directory called `dotfiles`.
->       You can create this directory anywhere in your filesystem
+>       We can create this directory anywhere in our filesystem
 >       but for sake of consistense we are going to use
 >       `~/swc-git-intermediate/dotfiles`.
 > 2. Initiate a Git repository on `dotfiles`.